MZanggl/flooent/README.md

 ## given

-Use `given` to create either a flooent Number, Array or String depending on its type.
+Use `given` to create either a flooent Number, Array, Map or String depending on its type.

 ```javascript
 import { given } from 'flooent'